milena-771/matchmydev/README.md

 - **Projects service** enables managers to **create project sheets**, **modify** them, and **consult** them; a developer can **read and examine** them and eventually add a project to her/his favorite.

-- **Authentication service** takes care of the user's authentication and the managenement of password and mail.
+- **Authentication service** takes care of the user's authentication and the managment of password and mail.

 ## Three-layers architecture